I'm following Joy of Tech comic via RSS in Miniflux but the image was never loading.

 And of course enable "Fetch original content" in the feed options.

 Some of those tips rely on Userscripts which are snippets of code executed automatically on web pages, and usually it's very handy to customize your navigation.
-I'm using Tampermonkey for such needs.
+I'm using the Custom JavaScript block in Miniflux Settings.
+But some scripts won't work because of reliance on external resources, and in that case I'm using Tampermonkey for special cases that require loading external resources (think CSP & co).

 There is by default no distinction between categories with or without content, and it can be annoying.
 I made a user script to remove categories with no content to read.